Suisun Marsh

 It is a complex of tidal wetlands, diked seasonal wetlands, sloughs and upland grassland that comprises more than 10 percent of the remaining wetlands in California.

-The diversity is reflected in the large array of plants and animals, especially native species, like the endangered salt marsh harvest mouse.
-Some species, such as Suisun song sparrow and Suisun thistle are largely endemic to the marsh, according to the book, “Suisun Marsh, Ecological History and Possible Futures.”
+The diversity is reflected in the wide array of plants and animals, especially native species, like the endangered salt marsh harvest mouse.
+Some species, such as the Suisun song sparrow and Suisun thistle are largely endemic to the marsh, as detailed in the book, Suisun Marsh, Ecological History and Possible Futures.

 Salinity Control

-These gates are opened when water flowing out of the delta is fresh (generally in the winter) and are closed when the salt water creeps back up the Bay in the summer.
+These gates are opened when water flowing out of the Delta is fresh (generally in the winter) and are closed when the saltwater creeps back up the Bay in the summer.

 Challenges